The Polyfuze Method: Artistry

 The Polyfuze Method shows Kid Rock developing a rap rock sound.
 The Village Voice writer Chaz Kangas described Kid Rock on this album as having "a love and mastery of Paul's Boutique-esque sample-collage based production".
-Producer Mike E. Clark worked with Kid Rock to help give the album more of a rock-oriented sound than his debut, utilizing live heavy metal guitars and sampling rock artists like Pink Floyd, as well as hiring a flute player to perform on the album.
+Producer Mike E. Clark worked with Kid Rock to help give the album more of a rock-oriented sound than his debut, utilizing live heavy metal guitars and sampling rock artists like Pink Floyd and Butthole Surfers, as well as hiring a flute player to perform on the album.
 The album served as a crossroads between his hip hop and rock career, still maintaining a strong hip hop sound carried over from Grits Sandwiches for Breakfast, while beginning Kid Rock's use of rock and roll and country influences via sampling.
 A 2017 profile by Billboard categorized the album as being defined by "trippy AOR samples".

 According to Allmusic's Johnny Loftus, The Polyfuze Method "represents a significant leap forward not only in the development of Kid Rock's unlikely mixture of classic rock, hip-hop, and country influences, but his own trailer-park pimp-daddy persona."
+Steve "Flash" Juon of RapReviews described the album's music as a cross between Schoolly D and Beastie Boys.
 Loftus feels the music on The Polyfuze Method was influenced by Public Enemy and N.W.A.
 He describes "Killin' Brain Cells" as being categorized by "big percussion and a funky guitar sample", and that the song's lyrics were defined by "the confluence of blind bravado, hard liquor"—these characteristics, along with the mixture of rock and hip hop, foreshadowed Kid Rock's 1998 multiplatinum major label album Devil Without a Cause, according to Loftus.

 Chaz Kangas, writing for The Village Voice, said that The Polyfuze Method displays "his approach’s metamorphosis into painting with broad strokes of other genres in his work".
 "Prodigal Son", an autobiographical song, lyrically describes Kid Rock leaving his family home to pursue a music career.
 Kangas wrote that "In retrospect, the song today almost sounds like his outlaw manifesto."
-The song "Fuck You Blind" contained live guitars, which was not typical of the era's hip hop.
+The song "Fuck U Blind" contained live guitars, which was not typical of the era's hip-hop.
+Juon described "In So Deep" as being "somewhere between Seattle's grunge sound and the proto-rap style of Suicidal Tendencies".
 Atypical of the album's sound was the more commercial-sounding "U Don't Know Me", which Kid Rock recorded as a joke to prove that "anyone can [write a pop song]".